fabiomolinar/autosms_flutter/autosms/README.md

 ## Build and release on Android

+To build the project, run `flutter build appbundle`.

 ### Icons

 Run the following commands to set up the icons.
 Review the flutter icon configuration section (`flutter_launcher_icons`) in the `pubspec.yaml` file if anything need to be updated.